Medical Image Spatial Grounding with Semantic Sampling: Introduction

 There has been recent work to introduce rigor in spatial grounding to medical VLM training and benchmarking, demonstrating that general-purpose 2D VLMs fail at even simple visual grounding of medical images, due in large part to language-only pretraining that contains ground truths about human anatomy, which may differ from the radiological image in question \cite{mirp}.
 Methods for linking anatomical components to language using contrastive alignment in 2D images have also been introduced \cite{anatomix}.

 To push the current understanding of 3D VLM spatial grounding capabilities, this study proposes \textbf{M}edical \textbf{I}mage \textbf{S}patial \textbf{Ground}ing (\textbf{MIS-Ground}), a benchmark designed to identify the extent to which video VLMs are able to identify, localize, and differentiate anatomical structures in 3D medical images.
 MIS-Ground covers a wide variety of language and vision inputs that are likely to occur in medical imaging scenarios.
 These include different text and visual prompts to align the object of interest to text, multiple views of the same 3D volume, as well as various combinations of question classes and target answers (Figure \ref{examples}).
-This study systematically evaluated five key dimensions of spatial grounding in video VLMs: (RQ1) their capacity for 3D understanding across slice directions; (RQ2) their preference for anatomical over colloquial direction terms; (RQ3) the conditional impact of visual prompts based on orientation and terminology; (AB1) their reliance on pretrained anatomical knowledge priors; and (AB2) their ability to perform abstract spatial reasoning in the absence of medical images.
+Because a 3D volume can be serialized as an ordered stack of slices, video-native VLMs offer a practical interface for it, mirroring how video segmentation models have been repurposed for 3D MRI by treating slices as video frames \cite{yu2024sam2knee}; MIS-Ground is nonetheless not video-specific, and we also evaluate 3D-enabled medical VLMs (Section \ref{sub:eval}).
+To our knowledge, MIS-Ground is the first benchmark to probe 3D anatomical spatial grounding under a controlled, factorial design that jointly varies modality, slice direction, coordinate convention, prompt type, and terminology, whereas prior medical-grounding studies report aggregate failures \cite{3dreasonknee,mirp} without isolating these factors.
+This study systematically evaluated five key dimensions of spatial grounding, organized as three research questions (RQ) and two ablations (AB): (RQ1) their capacity for 3D understanding across slice directions; (RQ2) their preference for anatomical over colloquial direction terms; (RQ3) the conditional impact of visual prompts based on orientation and terminology; (AB1) their reliance on pretrained anatomical knowledge priors; and (AB2) their ability to perform abstract spatial reasoning in the absence of medical images.